-Earn AICP CM Credits with City SPARK in Italy
+Earn AICP CM Credits with CitySPARK in Italy

-City SPARK is committed to providing high-quality, actionable education that meets the rigorous standards of the American Institute of Certified Planners (AICP).
-Our six-day curriculum operates as a "Multipart Event (Live in-person)," meaning you will participate in a structured series of classes, workshops, and field studies across Bologna, Milan, and Venice.
+Are you ready to elevate your planning career while exploring some of Europe's most dynamic urban environments?
+CitySPARK is committed to providing high-quality, actionable education that meets the rigorous standards of the American Institute of Certified Planners (AICP).
+Our six-day curriculum operates as a "Multipart Event (live in-person)," meaning you will participate in a structured series of classes, workshops, and field studies across Bologna, Milan, and Venice.

 Who Are AICP CM Credits For?

-City SPARK Course Descriptions
+City SPARK Activity Descriptions

 Activity 1: Driving Ecological Transition: Bologna's 'Città 30' and European Urban Policy